Alliriz/RizwanPortfolio/README.md

 # Rizwan Portfolio
-Hi, Welcome to my Portfolio.
+Welcome to my Portfolio.
 I am an aspiring data scientist with a background in engineering.
 I work with any interesting data sources I find and try to learn from them as much as I can.

 # [Project 1: Data Science Salary Estimator](https://github.com/Alliriz/Rizwan_Portfolio/tree/main/Salary)
 * Created a tool to estimate data science salary to a range of values, which may help in negotiating contracts